search logo

 Find a job at KS

-Don't see anything that matches your interests at this time?
-Create a candidate profile and subscribe to Job Alerts in order to receive notification whenever positions matching your criteria become available!
+Don't see anything that matches your interests?
+Create a candidate profile and subscribe to Job Alerts to be notified whenever positions matching your criteria become available!

 Kamehameha Schools is a private educational trust founded in 1884 by Ke Ali‘i Bernice Pauahi Bishop.
 As the last royal descendant of the Kamehameha line, she dedicated her assets to improving the conditions of Native Hawaiians.
 Pauahi’s vision of ho‘ōla lāhui — revitalizing a people — drives us to help shape a thriving and vibrant future for Native Hawaiians.